Grasseh/grasseh.com/project/Blog/entries/05-Using_ReflectionClass_to_Unit_test_in_PHP.md

 ```

 We currently want to write a unit test for the addAttendee function.
-The point of this test is to verify that the attendee as currently been added to the list.
+The point of this test is to verify that the attendee has currently been added to the list.
 The issue is, we have no way of easily checking the list, since it is private.
 Let's look at the solutions we have: